 In single or private key cryptosystems the same key is used for both encrypting and decrypting messages.
 To encrypt a plaintext message, we apply to the message some function which is kept secret, say f.
 This function will yield an encrypted message.
 Given the encrypted form of the message, we can recover the original message by applying the inverse transformation f^{-1} .
-The transformation f must be relatively easy to compute, as must f^{-1} ; however, f must be extremely difficult to guess at if only examples of coded messages are available.
+The transformation f must be relatively easy to compute, as must f^{-1} ; however, f must be extremely difficult to guess from available examples of coded messages.

-Example 1.
+Example 7.1.
 One of the first and most famous private key cryptosystems was the shift code used by Julius Caesar.
-We first digitize the alphabet by letting $A = 00, B = 01, \ldots, Z = 25$.
+We first digitize the alphabet by letting A = 00, B = 01, ..., Z = 25.
 The encoding function will be that is, $A \mapsto D, B \mapsto E, \dots, Z \mapsto C$.
 The decoding function is then

-$$f(p) = p + 3 \bmod 26;$$
+$$f(p) = p + 3 \mod 26$$